OpenMx/OpenMx/docs/source/AlternativeApproaches.rst

           bivSatModel3 <- mxModel(bivSatModel3,
                                   mxMatrix( type="Full", nrow=1, ncol=2,
                                   free=TRUE, values=0, name="expMean" ) )

-The only argument left to add is the ``mxExpectationNormal`` and the ``mxFitFunctionML()`` to specify what function to use on test the fit between covariances and means predicted by the observed data and those expected by the model.
+The only argument left to add is the ``mxExpectationNormal`` and the ``mxFitFunctionML()`` to specify what function to use to test the fit between covariances and means predicted by the observed data and those expected by the model.

 .. cssclass:: input
 ..